jk-boot-up/java-workpad/access-specifiers/public/public-case-1/Readme.md

-# package keyword in java
+# public keyword in java

-* Reserved for specifying the folder structure for java classes
+* Reserved for access level specification

 ## github location for examples